Think you can't afford They Ask, You Answer Mastery? Take a close look at your budget

 We also know the Mastery program is not for everyone.
 You’ll have to take a long look in the financial mirror before you decide if it’s right for you to make such a sizable investment in your future.
 You need the right team and the right culture.
 And you need to be up for the challenge.

 We’re going to push you and your team to work hard over an intensive period of about 12 to 18 months.
 We know that you’ll improve incredibly, expand traffic exponentially, and grow strategically because we’ve seen it time and time again.

 But, again, it is a sizable investment of money and time, and the sticker shock can be hard to get over.

 And as you decide, I want you to keep one thing in mind.
 The Mastery program is not another marketing expense.
 Rather, it funds the future of sales and revenue at your business.

-Will Schultz is a Mastery coach at IMPACT.
+Will Schultz is a They Ask, You Answer Coach at IMPACT.
 When he speaks to potential clients, he advises them to change their entire perspective of how they think about marketing.

 “The Mastery program is not comparable to any other marketing expenses like paid ads,” he says. “[Business leaders] are used to making budget decisions based on cost and return, typically looking at a monthly spend.
 This is totally different.”

 To Will, it’s like the difference between renting and owning a house.
 Renting offers quicker gratification.
 There’s no work up front — you just write a check and get the keys.
 Most marketing works this way.
 You’re renting someone’s time and expertise.
 You’re renting space on a billboard or in a search result.